The Great MicroSD Card Survey: One Year Later

 890303Netac

-9f5449 (ASCII: TI)Amzwn, Kodak, Kingston, Silicon Power
+9f5449 (ASCII: TI)Amzwn, Kingston, Kodak, Silicon Power

 ad4c53 (ASCII: LS)Amazon Basics, Chuxia, Lexar3, OV